-Vivotronix, a Chicago-based start-up, created a novel technology integrating direct electrical signal sensing with optical signal sensing, pairing non-invasive, continuous blood pressure monitoring with ECG and pulse oximetry.
+Vivotronix, a Chicago-based start-up, created a novel technology, integrating direct electrical signal sensing with optical signal sensing, which paired non-invasive, continuous blood pressure monitoring with ECG and pulse oximetry.
 Because of the technology’s significant data accuracy, Vivotronix identified the clinical space as a potential market and asked a team of IIT Institute of Design (ID) students to define a strategic direction for a clinical application by surfacing potential competitors, determining beneficial applications and identifying key features for a future device and system.

 To identify markets where Vivotronix could establish themselves, the team:

 - scanned clinical and fitness environments for concepts or FDA-cleared devices featuring blood pressure monitoring and ECG capabilities.
 A secondary literature review covered the medicine of abnormal heart function, and technical aspects of current heart monitors and mobile telemetry.

 - interviewed ER physicians, cardiologists, surgeons, ICU staff, nurses and cardiac rehab therapists to understand what they might value in: training for use, ease of placement, EMR integration, battery life and data storage.

 - investigated extreme environments like high altitudes, high heat and immersive gaming to understand potential cardiac health risks.